kcartlidge/drawing/README.md

 ./scripts/macos.sh
 ```

-## creating and running a one-off build of the example
+## Creating and running a one-off build of the example

 Substitute the file name according to your own platform: